joe-p/unreal-pak-mod-manager/README.md

 ### Why Am I Getting An Error About Struct Begin/End?

-Some cfg files that are shipped with the game have are *seemingly* malformed.
+Some cfg files that are shipped with the game are *seemingly* malformed.
 The most common thing is a missing `stuct.end` like in `Stalker2/Content/GameLite/GameData/Scripts/OnGameLaunch/OnGameLaunchScripts_EQ155.cfg`:

 ```